 Human problems are complex and can often be very difficult to solve.

-The goal of this guide is to help you in researching human problems overall, but also more specifically in investigating the human problem you have elected to focus on in your individual research.
-The expectation of this work is that you will create an annotated bibliography and then a 10 page research argument which illustrates that you have gained a greater understanding on researching, and presenting problems and arguments in multiple compelling, accurate, and ethical ways.
+The purpose of this guide is to help you in researching human problems overall, but also more specifically in investigating the human problem you have elected to focus on in your individual research.
+The expectation of this work is that you will create a 10-item annotated bibliography and then a 10 page researched argument which illustrates that you have gained a greater understanding on researching, and presenting problems and arguments in multiple compelling, accurate, and ethical ways.

 Image Source: https://www.curriecommunications.com.au/wp-content/uploads/2015/11/People-Puzzle-1024x768.jpg